t-sin/ethogram/README.md

 (test :about "A function: my-evenp"        ; is it good that "a function" is keyword, for grouping or something...?
   (test :when "an input is a number"
         :with (:parallel t)
-    (test :relation "for an even number, returns t" :subject #'my-evenp
+    (test :unit "for an even number, returns t" :subject #'my-evenp
       :for 0 :returns t
       :for 2 :returns t)

-    (test :relation "for an odd number, returns nil" ...))
+    (test :unit "for an odd number, returns nil"
+      ...))

   (test :when "an input is not a number"
-    (test :relation "it signals a condition"
+    (test :behavior "it signals a condition"
       ...)))
 ```